 A word on our sponsor

 As our partner for these detailed performance analyses, MSI provided the hardware we needed to test Shadow of War on a bunch of different AMD and Nvidia GPUs, multiple CPUs, and several laptops—see below for the full details.
 And if it's not clear, Mozû is here purely for entertainment value.
+Full details of our test equipment and methodology are detailed in our Performance Analysis 101 article.
 Thanks, MSI!

 The first thing you need to know is that the only mods you're going to be able to run will be memory hacks, like if you want to change the field of view from the default.